 I didn’t knit at West Point.

 I did, however, take up knitting again when I was in the Army stationed in Germany in the early 1990s.
 I started a stranded sweater that I never finished and subsequently frogged.
-(I actually still have the remains of the yarn in my stash here on Ravelry & have used it for several small projects.)
+(I actually used it for several small projects.)
 I also started an intarsia Adrienne Vittadini sweater in pink cotton.
 Frogged that, too.
-Learned I’m not a fan of intarsia.
+Learned I’m not a fan of intarsia (but things change!).

 I don’t think I started because of the boom in popularity; I think it was just time for me to do so again.
 (Ten year cycle perhaps?)